Skip to content

 Published: April 26, 2024

 During a typical math class, we usually ask students to find solutions to rich tasks.
 What are we hoping to find out when we look at their responses?
 Are we trying to find out what they know or are we simply looking to see if they got the correct solution?
 At All Learners Network (ALN) our primary reason for looking at student responses is to inform our next instructional steps.
 Educators need to know students’ level of understanding or reasoning and any potential misconceptions to create targeted instruction.
 Teachers can use tasks from their programs or the resources from All Learners Online (ALO).
-All Learners Network’s High Leverage Assessments (HLAs) are great resources and they are designed to help teachers collect students’ evidence of understanding of the High Leverage Concepts (HLCs).
-This is one of the ways we support teachers in the schools and districts we work with and aligns with one of ALN’s Key Components: Formative Assessment.
-The High Leverage Assessments were designed to be used this way, not to generate a score, or to sort student responses into right and wrong categories.
-Nor do we use a rubric to score student work; we highlight student strengths through our use of the HLC Learning Progressions.
-The HLAs are designed to illuminate students’ strengths from which we can build.
+All Learners Network’s High Leverage Concepts (HLCs) Assessments are great resources and they are designed to help teachers collect students’ evidence of understanding of the High Leverage Concepts (HLCs).
+This is one of the ways we support teachers in the schools and districts we work with and aligns with one of the ALN Five Key Components: Formative Assessment.
+The HLC Assessments were designed to be used this way, not to generate a score, or to sort student responses into right and wrong categories.
+Nor do we use a rubric to score student work; we highlight student strengths through our use of the HLC Progressions.
+The HLC Assessments are designed to illuminate students’ strengths from which we can build.
 They help to empower teachers to make instructional decisions and let students know that we value their thinking.

 We have several choices after we analyze and sort student responses to the HLAs.
 We could: